foundryvtt/dnd5e/wiki/Adventure-Importer.md

 ```

 - `default`: Whether the action should be selected by default in the import dialog.
 Ignored if the `silent` option is specified.
-- `handler`: Function that is called to run this action if it selected in the import dialog.
+- `handler`: Function that is called to run this action if it is selected in the import dialog.
 - `label`: Localization string for the action displayed in the dialog.
 Required for any action that doesn't have the `silent` option.
-- `lifecycle`: When this action is run, `pre` being before any importing has occurred to customize the imported content and `post` after the import.
+- `lifecycle`: When this action is run, `pre` being before any importing has occurred to customize the imported content, and `post` after the import.
 - `quickstartHandler`: Method called to use this action when quickstarting the adventure.
 If not provided, then the action will not be run when quickstart is used.
 - `silent`: Silent actions aren't displayed in the import dialog and are always run.